-Silvia Gullino, Associate Professor in City Making has created a six series podcast called 'Drivers of Change' to highlight some of the important topics in Property Development and Planning.
+Silvia Gullino, Associate Professor in City Making has created a six series podcast called 'Drivers of Change' to highlight some of the important topics in Real Estate.

 The series of 'Drivers of Change' explores relevant topics such as coworking spaces, urban agriculture, community-led housing, the high street decline and youth participation in urban planning.
-Silvia Gullino (Course Leader for BSc Property Development and Planning in the Department for the Built Environment) discusses each topic with other researchers to explore how local innovative projects can generate broader impacts.
+Silvia Gullino, Associate Professor in City Making, discusses each topic with other researchers to explore how local innovative projects can generate broader impacts.